Part 1 - General

 What does the Society mean when it notifies that an Investigation is to take place?

-This means that the Council has concerns regarding rule non-compliance or the wider manner in which a practice unit is being operated.
+This means that the Council has concerns regarding non-compliance with the rules or the wider manner in which a practice unit is being operated.
 In these cases a routine inspection is unlikely to be sufficient to address the concerns of Council.
 It is likely that information will be sought which is not normally required for an inspection.
 This may include information which can only be provided by third parties such as clients, lenders, and banks.
-Therefore the Society may require the practice unit to grant authorisation for such third parties to be contacted by the person conducting the investigation.
+Therefore, the Society may require the practice unit to grant authorisation for such third parties to be contacted by the person conducting the investigation.
 Rule 6.18.7 outlines that reasonable co-operation is required from solicitors regarding the completion of the investigation and this includes the granting of this authorisation.

 Rule 6.18.5 & 6.18.6